 Why wait until the actual day to celebrate one of the best holidays of the year?
 Besides the bonus of getting extra mileage out of costumes and having more excuses to indulge in sweets, Halloween festivities are a treat any day.
-And there are loads of ways to get into the spirit during the days leading up to the grand event.
+And there are gobs of ways to get into the spirit during the days leading up to the grand event.
 From no-fright fun to cool and creepy thrills, this annual KFDC round-up has all of the details on where and when you and the kids can have a wicked good time around DC and even a bit…beyond.
-Mwahahaa.
 Happy Halloween!

 “Eye Spy” Halloween Trains